tbreuss/mithril-by-examples/examples/tab-component.md

 ---
 title: Tab Component
-desc: "Demonstration how to create a tab view, where tab toggle buttons communicate there activation state though a surrounding wrapper component using tab ids."
+abstract: Demonstration how to create a tab view, where tab toggle buttons communicate there activation state though a surrounding wrapper component using tab ids.
 date: 2021-10-16
 tags: [component, tab, m.mount]
 level: beginner